-Once you think you've reached 20 percent equity, you can begin the process of freeing yourself from PMI payments.
-You will need to contact your lending institution to alert them that you want to cancel PMI.
-Lenders request proof of eligibility at this point.
-Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your home's equity and eligibility for canceling PMI.
+When you find you've achieved at least 20 percent equity, you can begin the process of freeing yourself from PMI payments.
+You will need to contact your lender to alert them that you want to cancel PMI.
+Lenders ask for documentation verifying your eligibility at this point.
+Usually lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your equity and eligibility for PMI cancellation.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.